The Best Gear You Need to Pack Your Tech Like a Pro

 Need a device at the bottom of the bag in midflight?
 Everything has to come out.
 With the Peak Design Everyday Messenger bag your gear is thoughtfully compartmentalized: Cameras are packed in the middle, while your laptop fits in the rear with separate access to get you through airport security quickly.
 Color-coded internal pockets allow you to locate accessories instantly—there’s even a clandestine side pocket for your phone.
 If Batman took vacations, he’d carry one of these.

 Throwing caution to the wind along with loose toiletries in a bag is never a good idea.
-The Travel Flex bag is a tri-foldable accessory bag with a mesh laundry pouch and six clear pockets with reinforced zippers that will prevent your moisturizer from getting intimate with your iPad.
-If you're still nervous about leaking liquids, double up and pack them in Ziploc bags.
+This toiletry bag has pockets with a waterproof fabric lining to prevent accidental spills.
+If you're still nervous about leaking liquids, double up and pack them in plastic sandwich bags.